Delusional parasitosis: Signs and symptoms

 People with delusional parasitosis believe that "parasites, worms, mites, bacteria, fungus" or similar organisms have infected them.
 Reasoning or logic cannot change this fixed, false belief.
-Symptoms can differ among those with the condition.
-It often involves a crawling or pin-pricking sensation.
-Many describe it as a sensation of parasites crawling upon or burrowing into the skin.
-Sometimes, this includes a physical sensation (known as formication).
-People with this condition may injure themselves trying to remove the "parasites".
-This can lead to skin damage such as excoriation, bruises, and cuts.
-Moreover, using harsh chemicals or cleaning obsessively can cause further harm.
+Frequent symptoms are a crawling or pin-pricking sensation, that typically manifests as a feeling of parasites crawling upon or burrowing into the skin and may include a physical sensation known as formication.
+A 2011 Mayo Clinic study of 108 individuals failed to find evidence of skin infestation in skin biopsies and or specimens; the study concluded that the feeling of skin infestation was DP.

-People with this condition recall events like a bug bite, travel, sharing clothes, or contact with someone they think was infected.
-These exposures may cause the individual to pay attention to bodily sensations they usually ignore.
-The individual may then believe these symptoms are due to an infestation.
-Those affected may see any skin mark or small object on them or their clothing as proof of a parasitic infestation.
-Those with the condition often collect such "evidence" to present to medical professionals.
-Medical professionals call this the "matchbox sign", "Ziploc bag sign" or "specimen sign."
-The name stems from the fact that the evidence is typically stored in a small container, like a matchbox.
+People with this condition may injure themselves by using harsh chemicals or cleaning obsessively or by trying to remove the "parasites", leading to skin damage such as excoriation, bruises, and cuts.
+A "preceding event such as a bug bite, travel, sharing clothes, or contact with an infected person" is often identified by individuals with DP; such events may lead the individual to misattribute symptoms because of more awareness of symptoms they were previously able to ignore.
+Nearly any marking upon the skin, or small object or particle found on the person or their clothing, can be interpreted as evidence for the parasitic infestation, and individuals with the condition commonly compulsively gather such "evidence" to present to medical professionals.
+This presentation is known as the "matchbox sign", "Ziploc bag sign" or "specimen sign", because the "evidence" is frequently presented in a small container, such as a matchbox.
 The matchbox sign is present in five to eight out of every ten people with DP.
 Related is a "digital specimen sign", in which individuals bring collections of photographs to document their condition.

-Similar delusions may be present in close relatives.
-This is known as a folie à deux and it occurs in 5–15% of cases.
-It is considered a shared psychotic disorder.
-The internet has created a unique situation where many people can reinforce shared delusions.
-This has led to the term "folie à Internet" for delusional parasitosis.
-When those affected are isolated from each other, their symptoms usually improve, but most still need treatment.
+Similar delusions may be present in close relatives—a shared condition known as a folie à deux—that occurs in 5–15% of cases and is considered a shared psychotic disorder.
+Because the internet and the media contribute to furthering shared delusions, DP has also been called folie à Internet; when affected people are isolated from each other, their symptoms usually improve, but most still need treatment.

-Approximately eight out of ten individuals with DP have co-occurring conditions, such as depression, substance use disorders, and anxiety.
-Their personal and professional lives are frequently disrupted due to extreme distress regarding their symptoms.
+Approximately eight out of ten individuals with DP have co-occurring conditions—mainly depression, followed by substance abuse and anxiety.
+Their personal and professional lives are often disrupted due to extreme distress over their symptoms.

+In primary DP, the delusions are the only manifestation of a psychiatric disorder.
+Secondary DP occurs when another psychiatric condition, medical illness or substance (prescription or recreational) use causes the symptoms.